 Tax Litigation - The IRS completed its examination of MoneyGram's consolidated income tax returns through 2013 and issued Notices of Deficiency for 2005-2007 and 2009, and an Examination Report for 2008.
 The Notices of Deficiency and Examination Report disallow, among other items, approximately \$900.0 million of ordinary deductions on securities losses in the 2007, 2008 and 2009 tax returns.
 In May 2012 and December 2012, MoneyGram filed petitions in the U.S. Tax Court ("Tax Court") challenging the 2005-2007 and 2009 Notices of Deficiency, respectively.
 In 2013, MoneyGram reached a partial settlement with the IRS allowing ordinary loss treatment on \$186.9 million of deductions in dispute.
 In January 2015, the Tax Court granted the IRS's motion for summary judgment upholding the remaining adjustments in the Notices of Deficiency.
-The Company filed a notice of appeal with the Tax Court on July 27, 2015 for an appeal to the U.S. Court of Appeals for the Fifth Circuit ("Fifth Circuit").
+MoneyGram filed a notice of appeal with the Tax Court on July 27, 2015 for an appeal to the U.S. Court of Appeals for the Fifth Circuit ("Fifth Circuit").
 Oral arguments were held before the Fifth Circuit on June 7, 2016, and on November 15, 2016, the Fifth Circuit vacated the Tax Court's decision and remanded the case to the Tax Court for further proceedings.
 MoneyGram filed a motion for summary judgment in the Tax Court on May 31, 2017.
-On August 23, 2017, the IRS filed a motion for summary judgment and its response to Money Gram's motion for summary judgment.
-The Tax Court directed the parties to agree to a joint stipulation of facts, which the parties have filed with the court.
-Each party has since filed updated memorandums in support of its motions for summary judgment in the Tax Court.
-The Tax Court held oral arguments on this matter on September 9, 2019 and the Tax Court issued an opinion on December 3, 2019 denying Money Gram's motion for summary judgment.
-Money Gram disagrees with many of the U.S. Tax Court's findings and filed a Notice of Appeal to the Fifth Circuit Court of Appeals on February 21, 2020.
+On August 23, 2017, the IRS filed a motion for summary judgment and its response to MoneyGram's motion for summary judgment.
+The Tax Court directed the parties to agree to a joint stipulation of facts, which the parties filed with the court.
+Each party filed updated memorandums in support of its motions for summary judgment in the Tax Court.
+The Tax Court held oral arguments on this matter on September 9, 2019 and the Tax Court issued an opinion on December 3, 2019 denying MoneyGram's motion for summary judgment.
+MoneyGram disagrees with many of the U.S. Tax Court's findings and filed a Notice of Appeal to the Fifth Circuit on February 21, 2020.
+The matter is currently pending before the Fifth Circuit Court of Appeals.

-The January 2015 Tax Court decision was a change in facts which warranted reassessment of Money Gram's uncertain tax position.
+The January 2015 Tax Court decision was a change in facts which warranted reassessment of MoneyGram's uncertain tax position.
 Although MoneyGram believes that it has substantive tax law arguments in favor of its position and has appealed the ruling, the reassessment resulted in MoneyGram determining that it is no longer more likely than not that its existing position will be sustained.
 Accordingly, MoneyGram re-characterized certain deductions relating to securities losses to be capital in nature, rather than ordinary.
 MoneyGram recorded a full valuation allowance against these losses in the quarter ended March 31, 2015.
 This change increased "Income tax expense" in the Consolidated Statements of Operations in the quarter ended March 31, 2015 by \$63.7 million.
 During 2015, MoneyGram made payments to the IRS of \$61.0 million for federal tax payments and associated interest related to the matter.
-The November 2016 Fifth Circuit decision to remand the case back to the Tax Court does not change MoneyGram's current assessment regarding the likelihood that these deductions will be sustained.
-Accordingly, no change in the valuation allowance was made as of December 31, 2019.
-If MoneyGram is successful in the litigation, it would be entitled to ordinary loss treatment on its federal tax returns for the amounts in question, which would entitle it to a refund of amounts already paid to the Internal Revenue Service related to this matter.
-Neither the Tax Court opinion nor the ultimate outcome of this action will require any additional tax payments to be made to the Internal Revenue Service by MoneyGram as the federal tax amounts at issue were paid in 2015.
-However, pending the outcome of the appeal, the Company may be required to file amended state returns and make additional cash payments of up to \$20.2 million.
-Amounts related to this matter have been fully accrued in previous periods.
+The November 2016 Fifth Circuit decision to remand the case back to the Tax Court did not change MoneyGram's assessment regarding the likelihood of whether these deductions would ultimately be sustained.
+Accordingly, no change in the valuation allowance was made for this matter as of December 31, 2020.

+Pending the ultimate outcome of the Tax Court proceeding, MoneyGram may be required to file amended state returns and make additional cash payments of up to \$21.2 million on amounts that have previously been accrued.
+MoneyGram recently filed a Notice of Appeal to the Fifth Circuit on February 21, 2020, and therefore expects that any potential payment would not be due before 2021.